Ctr-cv/ECE298A_BNN/README.md

 # BNN Project Documentation

-This documentation provides a comprehensive overview of the design, implementation, and verification of a 16-neuron Binary Neural Network (BNN) deployed on a Tiny TapeOut ASIC.
-The goal of the project is to construct a compact and efficient neural inference engine capable of classifying 8-bit sensor input into four distinct motion commands: left, right, forward, and stop.

-Each section is clearly marked with responsibilities where applicable, and includes diagrams, tables, and test strategies to ensure clarity and traceability.

----

 ### Design Objective

-The objective of this project is to implement a 16-neuron Binary Neural Network (BNN) on a Tiny TapeOut ASIC platform.
+The objective of this project is to implement a 12-neuron Binary Neural Network (BNN) on a Tiny TapeOut ASIC platform.
 The network is designed to classify an 8-bit binary input, representing environmental or sensor-based signals, into one of four predefined movement categories: turn left, turn right, move forward, or stop.

-The design must operate within the hardware limitations of the Tiny TapeOut platform (approximately 7000 transistors) while achieving the following goals:
+The design is built to operate on the Tiny TapeOut platform, complying with its hardware and software limitations, while achieving the following goals.

 - Efficient binary computation using XNOR + popcount + threshold logic
 - Two-layer neural network: 8 neurons in the first layer and 4 in the second
 - Serial weight-loading mechanism through shared I/O pins
-- Compact resource usage (<2500 transistors total)
 - Integration with external training (Larq + TensorFlow) and verification via testbench

-This design is intended to demonstrate how a compact binary neural network can be deployed on minimal hardware for classification tasks.
+This design is intended to demonstrate how a compact binary neural network can be implemented with minimal hardware.
+Although weak right now, this design could operate at a much higher accuracy given sufficient hardware.

----

 ## 2. I/O Interface Specification (Lead: Vivi)

 ## 2.1 Input/Output Pin Description

-The design uses 8 input pins and 8 output pins, split into classification results and intermediate debug information.
+The design uses 8 input pins and 8 output pins, representing sensor data and classification outputs.
 The bidirectional pins are used to load neuron weights during runtime.

 ### Inputs: `ui_in[7:0]` (8-bit sensor input)